belgian-bitcoin-embassy/mobile-dev-workshops/WORKSHOP_2_SOLUTIONS.md

     throw NoWalletException('A Lightning node has to be initialized first!');
   }

-  // 8.
+  // 7.
 Based on an amount of sats being passed or not, generate a bolt11 invoice
   //  to receive a fixed amount or a variable amount of sats. final Bolt11Invoice bolt11;
   if (amountSat == null) {
-    final nodeId = await _node!.nodeId();
     bolt11 = await _node!.receiveVariableAmountPayment(
-      nodeId: nodeId,
       expirySecs: expirySecs,
       description: description,
     );
   } else {
     bolt11 = await _node!.receivePayment(
-      amountMsat: amountSat,
+      amountMsat: amountSat * 1000,
       expirySecs: expirySecs,
       description: description,
     );
   }

-  // 9.
+  // 8.
 As a fallback, also generate a new on-chain address to receive funds
   //  in case the sender doesn't support Lightning payments. final bitcoinAddress = await _node!.newOnchainAddress();

-  // 10.
+  // 9.
 Return the bitcoin address and the bolt11 invoice return (bitcoinAddress.s, bolt11.signedRawInvoice);
 }
 ```